The Plant Sciences Graduate Student Council is excited to announce the 7th Annual DuPont Plant Sciences Symposium!

 LOCATION: H.F.
 Deluca Forum in the Wisconsin Institute for Discovery (330 N Orchard St, Madison, WI 53715)

-REGISTRATION: Please click here to register to attend.
-Registration is open until Oct.
-27th, 2017.
+REGISTRATION: Please click here to register to *attend.
+Registration is open until Nov.
+3rd, 2017.
 If you are interested in presenting a poster during our poster session, please submit an abstract here.
+We are accepting abstract submissions until Oct.
+20th, 2017.

 Dr. Becky Bart, Donald Danforth Plant Science Center – “Dissecting the Disease Triangle: hosts, pathogens and the environment”